 Start Small with Machine Learning

-DATAVERSITY® writer Seth Deland states that decision-makers must have a technological understanding of Machine Learning technologies.
-Current Machine Learning technologies excels in finding patterns and detecting insights, with discrete steps.
+Seth Deland states that decision-makers must have a technological understanding of machine learning technologies.
+Current machine learning technologies excels in finding patterns and detecting insights, with discrete steps.
 Projects that make the best use of this strength succeed.

-As of March 2018, McCormick is live with Machine Learning technologies and will expand this technology over the next two years.
-From her experiences, Moon advises companies to take their time with Data Virtualization implementations, addressing issues like what policies should be in place for connecting to one set of source systems rather than another, for example.
+As of March 2018, McCormick was live with machine learning technologies and has expanded this technology over the next three years.
+From her experiences, Moon advises companies to take their time with data virtualization implementations, addressing issues like what policies should be in place for connecting to one set of source systems rather than another, for example.